On loop Deligne--Lusztig varieties of Coxeter-type for inner forms of ${\rm GL}_n$: Introduction

 Let $Z$ be the center of $G$.
 Then $T = ZT_\cO$.
 For a character $\theta$ of $T \cong L^\times$ trivial on the $h$-units $U_L^h$, \eqref{eq:scheme_X_dec} plus the fact that the fibers of $X_h/\ker(T_h \rightarrow T_{h-1}) \rightarrow X_{h-1}$ are affine spaces of a fixed dimension, gives $R_T^G(\theta) = \cind_{ZG_\cO}^G R_{T_h}^{G_h}(\theta)$, where $R_{T_h}^{G_h}(\theta)$ is the $\theta|_{U_L}$-isotypic component of the $\ell$-adic Euler characteristic of $X_h$ (extended to a $ZG_\cO$-representation by letting $z\in Z\cong K^\times$ act by $\theta(z)$).

 The proof of Theorem \hyperlink{thm:A}{A} consists of five steps: \begin{itemize} \item[(1)] Show that $\pm R_{T_h}^{G_h}(\theta)$ is an irreducible $G_h$-representation.
 See Section \ref{sec:Mackey}. \item[(2)] By similar methods as in (1), show for a certain closed $G_h \times T_h$-stable perfect subscheme $X_{h,n'} \subseteq X_h$, that $\pm H_c^\ast(X_{h,n'})_{\theta}$ is irreducible and $\pm R_{T_h}^{G_h}(\theta) \cong \pm H_c^\ast(X_{h,n'})_\theta$.
 See Section \ref{sec:VariationMackey}. \item[(3)] Show (using (1)) that the induction $\pm R_T^G(\theta) = \cind_{ZG_\cO}^G (\pm R_{T_h}^{G_h}(\theta))$ is admissible (equivalently, a finite direct sum of irreducible supercuspidals).
-See Section \ref{sec:Cuspidality}. \item[(4)] Use \cite{CI_Frobenius_eigenvalues} to compute the degree $\deg H_c^\ast(X_{h,n'})_\theta$ of the (finite-dimensional) representation $\pm H_c^\ast(X_{h,n'})_\theta$, which is then by (2) also equal to $\deg R_{T_h}^{G_h}(\theta)$.
-See Section \ref{sec:degree_geometric} and \cite{CI_Frobenius_eigenvalues}. \item[(5)] Using (3) together with the traces of $R_T^G(\theta)$ \cite[Theorem 11.2]{CI_ADLV} and of $\pi_\theta$ on very regular elements (cf. Section \ref{sec:traces_ell_elements} for a definition) in $T \subseteq G$, conclude by using an argument due to Henniart \cite{Henniart_92} using linear independence of characters, along with matching $\deg R_{T_h}^{G_h}(\theta)$ from (4) with the explicitly known formal degree of $\pi_\theta$ \cite{CorwinMS_90}.
+See Section \ref{sec:Cuspidality}. \item[(4)] Use \cite{CI_DrinfeldStrat} to compute the degree $\deg H_c^\ast(X_{h,n'})_\theta$ of the (finite-dimensional) representation $\pm H_c^\ast(X_{h,n'})_\theta$, which is then by (2) also equal to $\deg R_{T_h}^{G_h}(\theta)$.
+See Section \ref{sec:degree_geometric} and \cite{CI_DrinfeldStrat}. \item[(5)] Using (3) together with the traces of $R_T^G(\theta)$ \cite[Theorem 11.2]{CI_ADLV} and of $\pi_\theta$ on very regular elements (cf. Section \ref{sec:traces_ell_elements} for a definition) in $T \subseteq G$, conclude by using an argument due to Henniart \cite{Henniart_92} using linear independence of characters, along with matching $\deg R_{T_h}^{G_h}(\theta)$ from (4) with the explicitly known formal degree of $\pi_\theta$ \cite{CorwinMS_90}.
 See Section \ref{sec:comparison}. \end{itemize}

 Let us briefly comment on steps (1)-(4) here.
-Step (1) relies on a precise analysis of the quotient $G_h \backslash X_h \times X_h$ (diagonal action) by methods generalizing those from \cite{Lusztig_04} in the special case that $\bfT \subseteq \bfG$ is (unramified) elliptic resp., even more specifically, in the case $\bfG = $ inner form of $\bfGL_n$ and culminates in showing the following particular Mackey formula for ``Deligne--Lusztig induced'' $G_h$-representations.
+Step (1) relies on a precise analysis of the quotient $G_h \backslash (X_h \times X_h)$ in the setting described above.
+This is remarkably delicate, with difficulties that distinguish it both from the proof of the $h=1$ scalar product formula in classical Deligne--Lusztig theory \cite[Theorem 6.8]{DeligneL_76} and from the analogous formula for $h>1$ in the regular case \cite[Proposition 2.3]{Lusztig_04} (for more details, see Remark \ref{rem:two_principles}).
+This careful analysis culminates in showing the following particular Mackey formula for ``Deligne--Lusztig induced'' $G_h$-representations.

 \begin{thmb}[see Theorem \ref{thm:general_irred}, Corollary \ref{cor:irreducibility}] \hypertarget{thm:B} Let $\theta,\theta'$ be two characters of $T_h$.
 Then

 where $W_\cO$ is the Weyl group of the special fiber of $\bfG_\cO$ and $F$ is the Frobenius of $\bfG$ acting on it.
 Moreover, if the stabilizer of $\theta|_{U_L^1}$ in $\Gal(L/K)[n']$, the unique subgroup of $\Gal(L/K)$ of order $n'$, is trivial, then $\pm R_{T_h}^{G_h}(\theta)$ is an irreducible $G_h$-representation and the map